-(b) there is no discharge to air of contaminants that may harm the environment or create a nuisance from the operation of the activity (c) noise nuisance is prevented or minimised at noise sensitive places (d) waste production and disposal must be minimised and waste must be managed so it does not harm the environment or create a nuisance from the operation of the activity.
+Code of the City of Mount Isa Planning Scheme 2020 Environmental The 'general environmental duty' must be achieved to mitigate any environmental harm and/or nuisance described under the Environmental Protection Act 1994 .
+At all times 11. (e) there is no discharge to land or water of contaminants that may harm the environment or create a nuisance from the operation of the activity (f) there is no discharge to air of contaminants that may harm the environment or create a nuisance from the operation of the activity (g) noise nuisance is prevented or minimised at noise sensitive places (h) waste production and disposal must be minimised and waste must be managed so it does not harm the environment or create a nuisance from the operation of the activity.
 12. Construction/demolition waste - All waste generated because of the proposed development must be effectively controlled and contained entirely within the boundaries of the site before disposal.
-All waste is to be disposed of in accordance with the Environmental Protection (Waste Management) regulation 2000 During Construction 13.
-Prevent/minimise the emission of noise that causes, or is likely to cause, environmental nuisance at any nuisance sensitive or commercial place All work must be undertaken within the prescribed timeframe as mentioned in Environmental Protection Act 1994, i.e. on a business day or Saturday, between 6.30am and 6.30pm During Construction 14.
+All waste is to be disposed of in accordance with the Environmental Protection (Waste Management) regulation 2000 During Construction Prevent/minimise the emission of noise that causes, or is likely to cause, environmental nuisance at any nuisance sensitive or commercial place During Construction 13.
+All work must be undertaken within the prescribed timeframe as mentioned in Environmental Protection Act 1994 , i.e. on a business day or Saturday, between 6.30am and 6.30pm 14.
 The release of dust and/or particulate matter resulting from the activity must not cause environmental harm or cause environmental nuisance at any nuisance sensitive or commercial place At all times 15.
 Any recommendations set out in the Council commissioned Noise Study report are required to be implemented.
-Where changes to the approved drawings are proposed, Council will require the applicant to lodge amended plans As specified 16.
+As specified Where changes to the approved drawings are proposed, Council will require the applicant to lodge amended plans 16.
 Under the Nature Conservation Act 1992, flying-foxes must not be disturbed or driven away from a roost tree.
 If flying-foxes are observed roosting in trees in the vicinity of the development, construction must be stopped to prevent disturbance.
-During construction COMPLIANO E WITH CONDITIONS 17.
-The applicant is to contact Council to arrange a compliance inspection of the development to assess compliance with the Assessment Manager's Conditions of Approval and the approved plans Prior to commencement of use
+During construction COMPLIANCE WITH CONDITIONS 17.
+The applicant is to contact Council to arrange a compliance inspection of the development to assess compliance with the Assessment Manager's Conditions of Approval and the Prior to commencement of use approved plans